quicwg/ops-drafts/draft-ietf-quic-manageability.md

 therefore opens QUIC up to various attacks.

-While QUIC's migration capability makes it possible for an server to survive address changes, this does not work if the routers or swtches in the server infrastructures reply on address-port 4-tuple as a NAT rebinding or address migration will cause packets to be delivered to the wrong server. {{QUIC_LB}}
+While QUIC's migration capability makes it possible for an server to survive address changes, this does not work if the routers or switches in the server infrastructures reply on address-port 4-tuple as a NAT rebinding or address migration will cause packets to be delivered to the wrong server. {{QUIC_LB}}
 addresses this problem proposing a QUIC extension to allow server-load balancer